Find Grad Schools

 • Tool Planner

-In 2016, there was an estimated number of 76,800 jobs in the United States for Manufacturing Engineering Technologist.
+There were about 76,800 jobs for Manufacturing Engineering Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Manufacturing Engineering Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+There will be an estimated 7,100 positions for Manufacturing Engineering Technologist per year.

 undefined